ccb60/OA_Calculations/Recalc_OA_Parameters.md

 # Duplicating the Calculations Conducted by Chris Hunt of UNH

 I received an e-mail from Chris Hunt of UNH, who ran the calculations on the SMCC data to determine the carbonate system parameters.
-In hte e-mail he described how he set up his calculation of carbonate parameters using CO2SYS.
+In the e-mail he described how he set up his calculation of carbonate parameters using CO2SYS.
 He runs the analysis on Matlab, using the following code and settings: